-- Some community pain management services offer full multi-professional diagnostic and treatment options including pain management programmes, and minor interventions.
-Others may more simply offer the delivery of rehabilitative strategies with appropriate links and support from specialists. - Many community-based pain management services follow an outreach model from secondary 80 - care; there are also established services that originate in the community.
-Community pain - 82 management services can offer improved accessibility, such as pain management programmes in - local gyms, or team assessments and interventions delivered in GP surgeries or in community 83 - hospitals.
-In keeping with good practice for all clinical services, pain management services in the - community aim for people with pain to be seen within the appropriate care pathways by the - 86 appropriate personnel in a clinically safe, effective and cost efficient way. - 87 The skills necessary for safe and effective delivery of a community pain management service will be - dictated by the service specification and scope of practice.
-Professional regulatory processes - 89 ensure clinicians from any care sector (community, secondary or tertiary) operate within scope in an - 90 appropriately governed structure. - Pain management services delivered in the community may contribute to a wider pain - 92 management provision, as intended through the Any Qualified Provider (AQP) scheme, All AQP - services must adhere to NHS standards of care.
-The CSPMS UK provides standards and - recommendations for pain management services in any setting, to secure equality of care - independent of the specific characteristics of individual service design.
+Some community pain management services offer full multiprofessional diagnostic and treatment options, including pain management programmes and minor interventions.
+Others may more simply offer the delivery of rehabilitative strategies with appropriate links and support from specialists.

+Many community-based pain management services follow an outreach model from secondary care; there are also established services that originate in the community.
+Community pain management services can offer improved accessibility, such as pain management programmes in local gyms or team assessments and interventions delivered in GP surgeries or community hospitals.
+In keeping with good practice for all clinical services, pain management services in the community aim for people with pain to be seen within the appropriate care pathways by the appropriate personnel in a clinically safe, effective and cost-efficient way.

+The skills necessary for safe and effective delivery of a community pain management service will be dictated by the service specification and scope of practice.
+Professional regulatory processes ensure that clinicians from any care sector (community, secondary or tertiary) operate within scope in an appropriately governed structure.

+Pain management services delivered in the community may contribute to a wider pain management provision, as intended through the Any Qualified Provider scheme.
+All such services must adhere to NHS standards of care.
+The CSPMS provides standards and recommendations for pain management services in any setting, to secure equality of care independent of the specific characteristics of individual service design.

-An individual journey of a person with pain seen in a community setting may include the escalation 98 and de-escalation of care between healthcare sectors (e.g. for complex interventional techniques), or social care networks, third sector or voluntary organisations.
+An individual journey of a person with pain seen in a community setting may include the escalation and de-escalation of care between healthcare sectors (e.g. for complex interventional techniques) or social care networks, third sector organisations.

 The range of pain management services provided by individual units/providers is mostly determined by local need and clinician and commissioner engagement.
 Pain management services in the community provide assessment of people with pain, interventions and rehabilitation.
-They tend to work closely with other community based services, which promotes signposting to other services or GP neighbourhoods within the locality.
+They tend to work closely with other community-based services, which promotes signposting to other services or GP neighbourhoods within the locality.